phaidon/Piwik/README.md

 ## Support

-* All support questions should be posted to the [Zikula Modules forum](http://community.zikula.org/module-Forum-viewforum-forum-23.htm)
+* All support questions should be posted to the [Zikula slack channels](https://zikula.slack.com)
 * Bugs and feature requests can be posted here in the [Issues tracker](https://github.com/phaidon/Piwik/issues)

 ## Changelog